w3c/guide/process/tilt/index.md

 If you're not part of the W3C Team, the recommended way to communicate with TiLT is [@w3c/tilt](https://github.com/orgs/w3c/teams/tilt).

-For any request sent to TiLT, Team input is welcome in the Strategy repository.
+For any request sent to TiLT, Team input is welcome in the [w3c/strategy](https://github.com/w3c/strategy/) repository.
 Keep in mind the Team etiquette when posting publicly.
-For Team confidential discussion, input is welcome in the tilt-private Github repository.
+For Team confidential discussion, input is welcome in the [w3c/tilt-private](https://github.com/w3c/tilt-private/) Github repository.
 Note that any +1/-1/other from non-TiLT is NOT counted to reach TiLT approval but any TiLT member may put a hold on a decision based on non-TiLT opinions.

 TiLT MUST provide a weekly digest of its activities to W3M.